k77torpedo/ActionLog/README.md

 ```
 If the specified frame is the current frame the action will be added to it, else a new frame with the action will automatically be added.

-This is the preferred way of adding actions to the `ActionLogFloat`!
+This is the preferred way of adding actions to the `ActionLog`!

 ### 4.6) Read logged actions (Method 1)